A commercial Vaadin subscription is required to use TestBench in your project.

 TestBench also includes special support for other Vaadin products, making testing easy and robust compared to generic web testing solutions.

-The main features of end-to-end testing are:
+Below are the main features of end-to-end testing:

-Vaadin Component API for easy interaction with all Vaadin components and HTML elements
+Vaadin Component API for easy interaction with all Vaadin components and HTML elements.

-Automatic screen comparison, highlighting differences
+Automatic screen comparison, highlighting differences.

-Assertion-based UI state validation
+Assertion-based UI state validation.

-Test grid support to speed up tests by running in parallel on multiple browsers on selected operating systems
+Test grid support to speed up tests by running in parallel on multiple browsers on selected operating systems.

-Support for JUnit and other testing frameworks
+Support for JUnit and other testing frameworks.

-All features available in Selenium
+All features available in Selenium.

 In addition to end-to-end testing, TestBench also enables you to write UI unit tests for your Vaadin applications.
 Each approach has their own advantages.